bananabowling/sourcegraph/README.md

 Edit /etc/hosts (with sudo) and add a line `127.0.0.1 codesearch.com` so that https://codesearch.com:7080 points to your local sourcegraph instance.

-Head to the "Site configuration"(https://codesearch.com:7080/site-admin/configuration) page of Sourcegraph and set "externalURL" to `https://codesearch.com:7080`
+Head to the ["Site configuration"](https://codesearch.com:7080/site-admin/configuration) page of Sourcegraph and set "externalURL" to `https://codesearch.com:7080`

-Go to the Sourcegraph extension settings page: chrome-extension://dgjhfomjieaadpoljlnidmbgkdffpack/options.html
+Go to the Sourcegraph extension settings page and set "Sourcegraph URL" to `https://codesearch.com:7080`

-Set the Sourcegraph URL to `https://codesearch.com:7080`